-You also have to make payments against the retirement mortgage.
+You also have to make payment against the retirement mortgage.
 The frequency, duration, and amount of those payments are outlined in the mortgage deed.

 Q: Can One Repay A Home Reversion Plan?

-A: Yes, you can repay a home reversion scheme.
+A: Yes, you can repay a home reversion plan.

 Unfortunately, though, if you want to purchase the percentage you had previously sold, you will have to do so at the current market value rather than the initial price value.
 That can be either good or bad, depending on the property market value at the time you want to repurchase the percentage.

-However, most commonly, most homeowners opt to repay the plan when the home is sold.
+However, most commonly, most homeowner opt to repay the plan when the home is sold.